 Travel medical insurance can refund travelers if a medical emergency occurs during their trip.
-This is one of the main reasons many travelers buy insurance for their vacations.
+Due to the potential high cost of receiving medical treatment abroad, this is one of the main reasons many travelers buy insurance for their vacations.

 Because many U.S.-based health insurance providers don’t extend coverage overseas, travel medical insurance policies can be an inexpensive way to have coverage during international travel.
 There are two main benefits: Emergency Medical and Medical Evacuation & Repatriation.